برجاء الإنتظار ...

 There is no specific treatment for an overdose with anifrolumab.
 If overdose occurs, the patient should be treated supportively with appropriate monitoring as necessary.

-Pharmacotherapeutic group: Immunosuppressants, Selective immunosuppressants, ATC code: L04AA51
+Pharmacotherapeutic group: Immunosuppressants, Monoclonal antibodies, ATC code: L04AG11

 Mechanism of action